thomas0345/project_momentum/README.md

 This project aims to explore momentum strategies in different equity markets in order to identify the best lookback period.
 Further it incorporates several robustness checks to solidify the results.

+# Brief Abstract

 # Installation Guide

 This project contains code to:
-1. Analyze momentum strategies in a notebook
+1. Analyze momentum strategies step-by-step in a jupyter notebook
 2. Run an interactive Dash app for exploring NAV visualizations
-3. Generate report in LaTeX
+3. Generate report and presentation in LaTeX

 ## Prerequisites
 Ensure the following software is installed on your local machine:
 - Docker (latest version): [Install Docker](https://docs.docker.com/get-docker/)

+## Terminal Instructions
 first, clone this project to the local machine using:
 ```bash
 git clone https://github.com/thomas0345/project_momentum.git